|The Beverly Yacht Club (“BYC”)||Marion, Massachusetts|

 Each yacht must keep a log in a logbook and make entries at least once each watch.
-The log should show courses, distance made good and dead-reckoning (DR) positions.
+The log should show courses, distance made good and best estimate of positions.
 The logbook must be on paper and have a traditional format.
 The logbook must remain on board and be available for inspection in Bermuda by the Compliance Committee.

 Each yacht shall carry a satellite voice and text communication device operable from below decks (if needed via external antenna).
 The system shall be left on during the race and a communications watch shall be kept and logged that shows the device was checked at least every two hours.

-Each yacht shall demonstrate that the satellite communication system operates properly by having someone from the yacht’s crew, while on board the yacht, place a satellite phone call to and receive a satellite phone call from the Offshore Communications Team.
+Each yacht shall demonstrate that the satellite communication system operates properly by having someone from the yacht’s crew, while on board the yacht, place a satellite phone call to and receive a satellite phone call from the Offshore Communication Team before completing registration.
 The best satellite communications connections are made when away from the electronic noise of a harbor at mid day.
-Consequently, the Offshore Communications Team will be available for the Communications registration daily beginning from 0900 to 1600 Saturday, June 8 until the end of registration.
-The number to call will be provided to the participating yachts prior to June 8.
+Consequently, the Offshore Communications Team will be available for the Communications registration daily beginning from 0900 to 1600 Saturday, June 12 until the end of registration.
+The number to call will be provided to the participating yachts prior to June 12.

 The Marion Bermuda Race Safety Requirements and the Sailing Instructions will require yachts to do the following: